Dinuirar/sample-main/README.md

 (you can replace `git@github.com:Dinuirar/sample-main.git` with `https://github.com/Dinuirar/sample-main.git` if you would like to clone this repository with HTTPS instead of SSH)

 To update client and server submodules, use:
-`git submodule update --remote client`
+`git submodule update --remote sample-client`
-`git submodule update --remote server`
+`git submodule update --remote sample-server`